Potatoes in the life of the believer

 He was right.
 New potatoes have about a third less starch; you should be able to scrape the skin off with your thumbnail.
 Best of all grow them yourself.
 Commercially they are sprayed with a very toxic herbicide called Paraquat just before harvesting.

-Remember, Blue Zone people who live such long and healthy lives grow much of their own food; they wouldn’t be exposed to highly glycemic potatoes from cold storage and Paraquat residues in their braised spuds.
+Remember that Blue Zone people who live such long and healthy lives grow much of their own food; they wouldn’t be exposed to highly glycemic potatoes from cold storage nor would there be Paraquat residues in their braised spuds.

 New potatoes braisedBraised new potatoes.